-Home Mains Turkey Adobo
+Home Mains Coconut Turkey Adobo

 A bowl of tender turkey adobo made with boneless turkey thighs, simmered in a rich soy sauce, vinegar, garlic, and coconut milk sauce, garnished with bay leaves and served with roasted vegetables.